damidaramola/canvas-corner/README.md

 - All .js page only have 1 Parsing error: 'import' and 'export' may appear only with 'sourceType: module'

 ## Chrome Dev Tools Lighthouse

+Lighthouse was used to test the  accessibility,performance, best practice and SEO of the website.
+The validation was done for both desktop & mobile.

 # Bugs